-Wyoming Behavioral Institute provides intensive programming to help adults who struggle with a mental health disorder or chemical dependency.
+Wyoming Behavioral Institute provides intensive programming to help adults who struggle with a mental health disorder.
 The activities and therapeutic groups offered through our adult treatment program help patients build social and emotional strengths that may help them develop new, healthy ways to handle personal issues.

 Patients are expected to actively participate in all components of the program to improve self-awareness, insight, interactions and coping skills.

 Dr. David Martorano obtained his medical degree from the Columbia University College of Physicians and Surgeons in New York and completed his residency in psychiatry at the University of California Neuropsychiatric Institute.
-He specializes in addictions and is affiliated with the American Society of Addiction Medicine and the California Society of Addiction Medicine.
 Dr. Martorano is a second-generation psychiatrist raised near New York City.

 Frank R. Wheeler, MD